NBISweden/workshop-reproducible-research/docs/git.md

 you so desire.

 !!! tip
-    There are a lot more things you can do with markdown what we show here.
+    There are a lot more things you can do with markdown than what we show here.
     Indeed, this entire course is mostly written in markdown!
 You can read more about markdown [here](https://www.markdownguide.org/getting-started/).